nickfallon/textureSplat/README.md

 # textureSplat for ThreeJS

-ThreeJS texture splatting class with diffuse, normal and displacement maps.
+ThreeJS texture splatting class with diffuse, normal and ORM (ambient occlusion/roughness/metalness) maps.

 The SplatterManager class creates a new standard material with texture splatting.
 The shader is modified using onBeforeCompile to create the splats in one shader.